 Courtney Oliva was an attorney at the center.
 She graduated from Brown University in 2001, with an AB in Urban Studies.
 In 2004, she graduated from the University of Chicago Law School.
 Prior to joining the CACL, she spent 7 years working in both New York and Chicago at two large law firms, specializing in securities litigation, as well as SEC/DOJ and internal investigations.

-David B. Edwards was attorney-in-residence at the Center during 2009 and 2010.
-He was a recipient of a year-long public interest fellowship from the law firm Simpson Thacher & Bartlett LLP.
-He has returned to his position as an associate at Simpson Thacher, where he focused on commerical litigation and arbitration as well as pro-bono criminal matters, where he also worked prior to arriving at the Center.
+David Edwards '08 was attorney-in-residence at the center during 2009 and 2010.
+He was a recipient of a year-long public interest fellowship from the law firm Simpson Thacher & Bartlett.
+He has returned to his position as an associate at Simpson Thacher, where he focused on commercial litigation and arbitration as well as pro-bono criminal matters, where he also worked prior to arriving at the Center.

 Former Law Clerk

 Jing Li Yu was a law clerk at the center during 2010 and 2011.
 He was the recipient of a year-long public interest fellowship from the law firm Dewey & LeBoeuf.
 He graduated from University of Chicago Law School in 2010.

 Former Graduate Fellow